 - Samuel Sterneveld, 04 Aug 1823 – ?

-A While it's just an assumption, but based on historical record of many Jewish communities, they usually existed on the outskirts of towns, closed off from much of the community.
-Commonly, Jewish communities of Europe were poor ghettos and their conditions would regularly cause the spread of disease.
-This was so common, that during the plague, Jewish communities were discriminated upon and even chased out of town as some people fearfully believed they were the cause of the plague.
-It's not a stretch to believe the death of Samuel's family would have been related to some contagious disease moving through the community.
+A While it's just an assumption, but based on historical records of many Jewish communities, they usually existed on the outskirts of towns.
+The communities were poor ghettos closed off from much of the greater community and unsupported by local or national governments in any way.
+This forced seclusion leading to conditions would regularly cause the spread of disease.
+This was so common, that during the plague, Jewish communities were severely discriminated upon and even chased out of town as some people fearfully believed they were the cause of the plague.
+If Samuel's community was in such a shape to be considered a ghetto, then it's not a stretch to believe the death of his family would have been related to some contagious disease moving through the community.

 B From what I've been able to tell, the Sterneveld name with the silent extra "E" was used exclusively by Samuel David.
 Anyone else that registered under the name spelled it "Sternveld".
 This distinction continued in the decades following.
 Any census or birth records using the name Sternefeld with the silent "E" can be connected to Samuel David.
 As far as I'm aware, two centuries later, the same holds true for the Sternefeld name.